 Keys to Travel Scholarship

 UW-Madison undergraduates studying abroad on a program administered by Wisconsin School of Business International Programs are eligible to receive an award of up to $5000 for a semester or $2000 for a summer session.
 Selection will be based on applicants' academic records, involvement, and essays.
 Preference will be given to BBA and Certificate in Business students.
 Additional consideration may be given to students with demonstrated financial need.
 These awards are made possible by the generosity of Keys to Travel, a Keith J. Kreps Foundation, Inc. and honor the memory of Keith J. Kreps.
 Learn more about his story on the Keys to Travel website: www.keystotravel.org.

 The generous support of Julie and Lance Meyerowich awards to undergraduate students studying abroad through International Programs and the Wisconsin School of Business.
 The recipient of this scholarship shall be selected based upon financial need and merit.
 To be considered for this award, applicants must submit a Free Application for Federal Student Aid (FAFSA).
 More information about submitting a FAFSA can be found on the website of the UW-Madison Office of Student Financial Aid.

 This award, established by the generous support of Jay L. and Patricia H. Smith, supports undergraduate international business majors who study abroad through International Programs in the Wisconsin School of Business.
 International Business majors who study abroad with International Programs are eligible to apply for this award, which may range from $500 to $1,000.

 IES Abroad Grants

-Awards ranging from $500 to $1000 may be used to offset the cost of attendance for a semester at either IES London or IES Paris.
+Awards of $1500 may be used to offset the cost of attendance for a semester at either IES London or IES Paris.
 Awards will be made on the bases of merit, demonstrated financial need and demonstrated interest in the destination.